Aggraxis/killer-bot/README.md

 # killer-bot
 Discord Bot for serving up assassination contracts from a CSV file.
 You can probably edit it to serve up just about any kind of responses based on CSV input.... like a lunch bot or something.
 Use your imagination and be creative.

-Put killer-bot.py, .env, and targets.csv (mot included) in a folder and go nuts.
+Put killer-bot.py, .env, and targets.csv (not included) in a folder and go nuts.

 Requires:
 pip install discord.py